chasewnelson/SNPGenie/README.md

 SNPGenie is a Perl script for estimating evolutionary parameters, mainly from pooled next-generation sequencing (NGS) single-nucleotide polymorphism (SNP) variant data.
 SNP reports (acceptable in a variety of formats) much each correspond to a single population, with variants called relative to a single reference sequence (one sequence in one FASTA file).
 Just run the main script, **snpgenie-1.2.2.pl**, in a directory containing the necessary [input files](#snpgenie-input), and we take care of the rest!
 For the earlier version, see <a target="_blank" href="http://ww2.biol.sc.edu/~austin/">Hughes Lab Bioinformatics Resource</a>.

+**UPDATE FOR VCF INPUT:** given the preponderance of distinct VCF formats in use, it is now necessary to specify the specific format of the VCF SNP report input using the **--vcfformat** argument.
+See the section on [VCF](#vcf).

 ## Contents

 * [Introduction](#introduction)